Skip to main content

 History Tab

-The History tab shows past test runs:
+The History tab provides comprehensive test run analytics:

 ColumnDescription